Skip to content

 Installing a Pot Filler

-The installation of faucets requires connecting them to the water supply lines, which should be easily accessible as they are commonly routed throughout the kitchen.
-Professional guidance and installation is recommended if you don’t already have an existing pot filler.
+The installation of faucets requires connecting them to the water supply lines, which should be easily accessible.